 During the consultation process, you will be given advice on the best approach to achieving your goals.
 There are two different methods available which can be used individually or in combination with one another.
 Home whitening involves the use of carbamide or hydrogen peroxide gel which is applied to the teeth through custom-made trays (like gum shields).
 The trays should be worn for 2-5 hours per day over a period of 2-3 weeks for effective whitening.

 Laser power whitening or in-surgery whitening utilizes a more potent gel applied directly to the surface of the teeth which is activated by a special (laser) light.
 The procedure is repeated up to three times to obtain maximum tooth lightening.
 This method can give a dramatic color improvement at the first visit although a follow-up visit may be required for stubborn stains.
 The laser power whitening appointment takes about one hour.

 The lightened effect can last two to three years depending on whether you smoke and how often you ingest products that stain your teeth such as tea, coffee, etc. The key is avoidance of staining foods and drinks.

 Occasionally during or after the treatment, there might be some tooth sensitivity.
 If the gel spills onto the gums little white spots might be seen but these disappear within a few hours.
 At the consultation appointment, it is important for you to mention if you have ever suffered from sensitive teeth so that the appropriate steps can be taken to avoid any further sensitivity.

 Does tooth whitening always work?

-Heavy staining from tetracycline, fluorosis and discoloured teeth due to weakened enamel (hypoplasia) are very difficult to lighten.
-Dead teeth (where the nerves have been removed) discolour internally and will not lighten with surface whitening.
-However if these dead teeth have been root filled by your dentist they can be whitened.
+Heavy staining from tetracycline, fluorosis and discolored teeth due to weakened enamel (hypoplasia) are very difficult to lighten.
+Dead teeth (where the nerves have been removed) discolor internally and will not lighten with surface whitening.
+However, if these dead teeth have been root filled by your dentist they can be whitened.